66 Statistics

 The NIST/SEMATECH e-Handbook of Statistical Methods is a web-based book whose goal is to help scientists and engineers incorporate statistical methods into their work as efficiently as possible.
 Ideally it will serve as a reference that will help scientists and engineers design their own experiments and carry out the appropriate analyses when a statistician is not available to help.
 It is also hoped that it will serve as a useful educational tool that will help users of statistical methods and consumers of statistical information better understand statistical procedures and their underlying assumptions and more clearly interpret scientific and engineering results stated in statistical terms.
 The book is available online and as a PDF.

-Introduction to Probability (GNU Free Documentation Licence) by various.
+Introduction to Probability by various (GNU Free Documentation Licence).

 This introductory probability book, published by the American Mathematical Society, emphasizes the use of computing to simulate experiments and make computations.
 The authors have prepared a set of programs to go with the book, along with solutions available to instructors.
 They also provide links to other probability resources.